davidbuyck/5611-Check-In-1-Web-Page/README.md

 [![Mouse Follow Pac-Man](https://img.youtube.com/vi/weyEFJS9z6c/0.jpg)](https://www.youtube.com/watch?v=weyEFJS9z6c)

-Extra credit - Pacman moves at a contstant velcity
+Extra credit - Pacman has a constant maximum acceleration applied when you press the d or h buttons to speed up Pac-Man.
+An image of Pac-Man is displayed where the circle was and faces the pointer at all times.
+And image of open mouth and closed mouth Pac-Man are interchanged at a time interval to replicate Pac-Mans bite.
+WAKA WAKA

 ## 4. Breadth First and Depth First Tree Search